ashleymorphew/code_lou_project/README.md

 Resume

-This is my final project for Code Louisville front end web development course one.
-It is a resume page that includes a summary, job experience, education, skills, and a contact form.
+This is a one-page resume website that includes my summary, job experience, education, skills, and a contact form.

 Selected features: